Bounds for Hardness Condensation in the Query Model: Introduction

 \section{Introduction}

 The problem of proving circuit lower bounds is one of the most challenging problems in computational complexity theory.
 Buresh-Oppenheim and Santhanam \cite{BOS06} introduced the concept of \emph{hardness condensation} as a way to prove better circuit lower bounds.
-Their idea was to design a procedure that takes as input a hard to compute function $f$ and outputs another function $f'$, possibly on fewer input bits, such that the hardness of $f'$ with respect to its input length is better than $f$.
+Their idea was to design a procedure that takes as input a hard to compute function $f$ and outputs another function $f'$, possibly on fewer input bits, such that the hardness of $f'$ with respect to its input length is greater than $f$.
 In particular, they showed hardness condensation for the complexity measure circuit-size.
 A decade later this strategy was successfully implemented by Razborov \cite{Razborov16} to establish strong lower bounds in proof complexity.
-Since then the basic technique of hardness condensation has found many applications in proof complexity \cite{Razborov17,Razborov18,BN20,FPR22,BussThapen24,CD24,dRFJNP24}.
+Since then, the technique of hardness condensation has found many applications in proof complexity \cite{Razborov17,Razborov18,BN20,FPR22,BussThapen24,CD24,dRFJNP24}.

-Clearly, the paradigm of hardness condensation is quite general and one could ask the following question for any complexity measure $\mathcal{M}(\cdot)\colon$ \begin{quote} Given a function $f$ on $n$ variables with complexity $\mathcal{M}(f) =\lambda(n)$, can we transform $f$, in some explicit manner, into another function $f'$ on a smaller number of variables $t$ such that $\mathcal{M}(f')=\Theta(\mathcal{M}(f))$ while also being maximal over all functions on $t$ variables? \end{quote} Indeed, the aforementioned question has also been explored recently in the context of communication complexity and matrix ranks \cite{HHH22,Hrubes24a,GoosNR024}, and query complexity \cite{GoosNR024}.
-Now hardness condensation can be done in different ways depending upon the model of computation, or the problem at hand, or the application in mind.
-Typically to reduce the number of variables one does \emph{variable substitutions} and/or composes the variables of $f$ with \emph{small gadgets} (e.g., XOR, OR, Indexing).
-The recent work of G\"{o}\"{o}s, Newman, Riazanov and Sokolov \cite{GoosNR024} explored whether hardness condensation can also be achieved using the simplest possible transformation of \emph{restricting} variables by constants.
+Clearly, the paradigm of hardness condensation is quite general and one could ask the following question for any complexity measure $\mc{M}(\cdot)\colon$ \begin{quote} Given a function $f$ on $n$ variables with complexity $\mc{M}(f)$ (a growing function of $n$), can we transform $f$ explicitly into another function $f'$ on a smaller number of variables $t$ such that $\mc{M}(f')=\Theta(\mc{M}(f))$ while also being maximal over all functions on $t$ variables? \end{quote}

-In this work, we further explore the phenomenon of hardness condensation in the setting of query complexity using restrictions.
-For $f\colon\boolfn{n}$, the query complexity $\dqc(f)$ of $f$ is the minimum number of queries made by a deterministic decision tree algorithm computing $f$ in the worst-case.